Police: Suspect’s brother arrested in Sacramento mass shooting - NewsBreak

 Martin was hospitalized with serious injuries after he was shot at the scene of the shooting on K and 10th streets, police said.

 Martin’s 26-year-old brother Dandrae has already been arrested as a “related suspect.”
-He faces felony charges on suspicion of assault with a deadly weapon and being a convicted person carrying a loaded firearm.
+He faces felony charges on suspicion of assault with a deadly weapon and being a convicted person carrying a loaded firearm.26-year-old arrested in Sacramento mass shooting

 “This individual has not been arrested for any homicide related to this incident.
 The investigation is highly complex involving many witnesses, videos of numerous types and significant physical evidence.
 This is an ongoing investigation and we anticipate more arrests in this case,” Sacramento County District Attorney Anne Marie Schubert said of Dandrae Martin’s arrest.